 “Tamara Nixon is the first therapist that I feel really took interest in me, on a deeper level.
 Other therapists I went to were focused mainly on my problems, but not at all on my personal interests and hobbies and I feel this is really important in them understanding my personality and my likes/dislikes.
 Also I appreciate that she is proactive and she sends me things to read and worksheets to work on.
 I really feel safe with telling her about my issues.”

 “Victor has been very supportive towards my current with-standings and issues that have grown over the past few years.
 He has full understanding of my personality and certain areas I struggle with.
 I do feel I am healing slowly and surely after just 2 months of therapy.
 I am very hopeful that I will come out of this process feeling reborn and more like myself, well more connected to the part of me I have lost.”

-Most people with ISTP personality type can relate to the above points, but it varies greatly from individual to individual.
-If you are not sure, whether you are an ISTP, then take a personality test.
-For more information on how you can relate better with people as an ISTP, reach out to a qualified mental health professional today.
+Many people with the ISTP personality type can relate to the above points, but it can vary greatly from individual to individual.
+If you are not sure whether you are an ISTP or another personality type, you can try taking one of the personality tests available online.
+These can provide great insight but are not replacements for professional advice—which you can also find online.
+For more information on how you can relate to people more effectively as an ISTP, you can reach out to a qualified mental health professional through platforms like BetterHelp.